Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 Treatment after that depends on factors such as how well the induction treatment works, and how old you are when you join the trial.
 Below, there is a brief summary of treatment for different situations.

 If your ALL goes away completely, you have a brother or sister who can donate stem cells, and are 40 or younger, you will have intense chemotherapy followed by a stem cell transplant.
-You will be randomised to have the growth factor palifermin in 3 small doses or 1 larger dose before your transplant.
+Some people also had the growth factor palifermin before their transplant, but this treatment is no longer part of this trial.

 If your ALL goes away completely, you have a brother or sister who can donate stem cells, and are over 40, you will have less intense chemotherapy followed by a stem cell transplant.

 If tests show that there is a high risk that your ALL will come back, you don’t have a brother or sister to donate stem cells, and you are 40 or less, you will have intensive chemotherapy followed by a stem cell transplant using stem cells from a donor you are not related to (a MUD, or matched unrelated donor transplant).
-You will be randomised to have the growth factor palifermin in 3 small doses or 1 larger dose before your transplant.
+Some people were randomised to have the growth factor palifermin.
+But they won't be giving this treatment to any more people as part of this trial.

 If tests show that there is a high risk that your ALL will come back, you don’t have a brother or sister who can donate stem cells, and you are over 40, you will have less intensive chemotherapy and then a matched unrelated donor (MUD) stem cell transplant.